 The internet is literally filled with travel bloggers.
 These days, travel blogs offer some of the world’s most up to date information for backpackers planning epic adventure travels around the world.
-Many of the big names in the travel blogging game won’t be new to you, there was once a time when there was so few travel blogs around that these guys have effectively held a monopoly for a while now.
+Many of the big names in the travel blogging game won’t be new to you, there was once a time when there were so few travel blogs around that these guys have effectively held a monopoly for a while now.

 That’s why I’ve made it my mission to introduce you to some of the best backpacking blogs you may never have heard of.
 These guys are all real backpackers, they haven’t sold out on their sites to score a free night in a hotel, and many of these wonderful people are backpackers I’ve shared a beer, a memorable evening or a business idea or two with over the last few years…

 If you’re looking for some fresh backpacker blogs to follow, check out…